 Firstly, we give some basic properties of Algorithm \ref{g0palg2}. \begin{proposition} Let $\{x^k\}$ be generated by Algorithm \ref{g0palg2}.
 Then we have that $\{x^k\}$ is bounded, $\lim_{k\rightarrow\infty}\|x^k-x^{k-1}\|=0$ and $\lim_{k\rightarrow\infty}F(x^k)$ exists. \end{proposition} \begin{proof} Firstly, we have that for any $k\geq K$,

-where the first equality and last inequality is due to the definition of $\Theta_{I^k,J^k}$, the first inequality follows from the convexity of $f_s$ and $\Theta$, the second and third equalities follows from the definition of ${w}_{I,J,\xi}(x;\mu,y,z)$, the second inequality is because the objective function in (\ref{alg21}) is strongly convex with modulus $L_s$ and $x^{k+1}$ is a minimizer of (\ref{alg21}), and the third inequality follows from the Lipschitz continuity of $\nabla f_s$ and convexity of $\Theta_{I^k,J^k}$.
-Then by $y^k=x^k+\beta_k(x^k-x^{k-1})$ and $\beta\in[0,1)$, we obtain that and hence
+where the first equality and last inequality are due to the definition of $\Theta_{I^k,J^k}$, the first inequality follows from the convexity of $f_s$, the second and third equalities follow from the definition of ${w}_{I,J,\xi}$, the second inequality holds because the objective function in (\ref{alg21}) is strongly convex with modulus $L_s$ and $x^{k+1}$ is a minimizer of (\ref{alg21}), and the third inequality follows from the Lipschitz continuity of $\nabla f_s$ and convexity of $\Theta_{I^k,J^k}$.
+Then by $y^k=x^k+\beta_k(x^k-x^{k-1})$ and $\beta\in[0,1)$, we obtain that